mrotteveel/yahoogroups-archiver/README.md

 Be aware: this feature is incomplete, and currently only builds individual messages in one directory per group.
 I may update this in the future.

+The file `src/main/resources/site.properties` can be used to configure parts of the HTML generation.

 To build a HTML archive of all messages, run

 ```